 Mr Rogers was left bemused at Monarch, whilst the DJ “went through the roof”.
 It came to light that the barrister was only briefed the night before and therefore was unprepared.
 The DJ gave judgement in favour of Mr Rogers and awarded him £693 for the judgement, £122.52 interest and £359 costs.

 Despite winning his case against Monarch Airlines, Mr Rogers said:

 “I have another two claims, which I have lodged with Bott and Co.
 At the end of the day, given that the return is not massive, it is better going through the law firm.
 I know what I am doing – although the bundles and the skeleton answer was a little over the top for a small claims court.

 “The defence is coached in fairly technical language which you have to go and research.
 My rule of thumb when dealing with a personal injury case is that you spend between 20 and 30 hours on it, and I don’t think I spent much less than 20 hours on this flight compensation case against Monarch.

-“Unless you have the inclination and skills to lodge the claim yourself then you’re far better with a claims company.”
+“Unless you have the inclination and skills to lodge the claim yourself then you’re far better with a firm like Bott and Co.”